jack-200/CS151-Javazon/README.md

 Guest:

 - Browse as guest mode with limited functionality.

 Buyer:

-- Sign in and select Buyer mode.
+- Sign in and choose the Buyer mode.
-- Use the search bar or the product filters to quickly search for a product.
+- Use the search bar or sorting options to quickly locate a desired product.
-- Select a product of interest.
+- Choose a product of interest.
-- Select quantity then select Add to Cart or Buy Now.
+- Specify the quantity and then proceed to either Add to Cart or Buy Now.
-- In the Checkout page, review the items in the cart then proceed to checkout.
+- On the Shopping Cart page, review cart contents before proceeding to checkout.

 Seller:

 - Sign in and select Seller mode.
 - Fill out all product information and provide an image.
 - Check if the product got added by returning to the main page or checking My Market.

+Buyer & Seller:

+- Provide a rating and review for products.

 **Steps to run Javazon:**